Hoglandets-IT/Frends.HIT.PGP/README.md

 nuget pack nuspec/Frends.Community.PgpEncryptFile.nuspec -properties Configuration=Release
 ```

+## Installing
+Create a nuget package from the solution and import it with Frends UI

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.